RDindahouse/MoodGraph/README.md

 MoodGraph is a personal mood tracking application via a Telegram bot.
 It allows users to log their mood, visualize all entries on a graph, and aggregate data by day, week, or month for better insights.
 Access to user graphs is invite-based, and each graph can have custom access levels for different users.

-This app was originally built for my personal use, since I couldn’t find any similar tool that suited my needs.

 ---

 ## 🚀 Features